National Outdoor Leadership School: Outdoor skills

-Skills taught on NOLS courses include backpacking, canoeing, caving, climbing, fly-fishing, horsepacking, mountaineering, rafting, river kayaking, sailing, sea kayaking, skiing, snowboarding, etc. Students gain insight into how to choose equipment, clothing, and how to feed themselves in the outdoors.
-They learn that proper hygiene is essential to prevent illnesses.
+Skills taught on NOLS courses include backpacking, canoeing, caving, climbing, fly-fishing, horsepacking, mountaineering, rafting, river kayaking, sailing, sea kayaking, skiing, snowboarding, etc. Students are taught about equipment, feeding themselves in the outdoors, and hygiene.
 Leave No Trace principles show students how to travel in the outdoors with minimum impact.

 Environmental studies

 Throughout the courses students learn about Leave No Trace principles and practice them.
 Students gain insight into the history of their location by reading about and discussing the plants, animals, geology, etc. of their surroundings.
 Students delve into the environmental issues around the area and humans' environmental ethics regarding the topics.

 Risk management

 Risk management is a part of the curriculum and plays a large role in how the school approaches new course areas and course types.
 In the field, risk management revolves around self-care, preventing injury, and handling risky situations.
 Students learn about proper foot care and body temperature regulation.
 Judgment and group decision making is taught through experience leading daily travel and through targeted classes.
-Classes include a framework for classifying objective and subjective risks encountered in the wilderness with an emphasis on making thoughtful decisions.
 Emergency procedures are put into place and taught to all students in case a student or staff member is injured or lost.

-Additionally NOLS, along with Outward Bound USA and the Student Conservation Association, sponsors the Wilderness Risk Management Conference.
+NOLS, with Outward Bound USA and the Student Conservation Association, sponsors the Wilderness Risk Management Conference.